 Breathe in, breathe out.
 Pay attention to your breath as it comes in and out.
 Notice how it makes you feel.
 There!
 You just practiced mindfulness!

-The American Psychological Association found practicing mindfulness reduces stress, anxiety and depression; can improve physical health; and reduce pain, fatigue, and stress.* Early childhood educators are well aware that learning occurs naturally and joyfully when young children feel safe, understood, and focused.
+The American Psychological Association found practicing mindfulness reduces stress, anxiety and depression; can improve physical health; and can reduce pain, fatigue, and stress.* Early childhood educators are well aware that learning occurs naturally and joyfully when young children feel safe, understood, and focused.
 So what can research tell us about mindfulness and learning?

-Elizabeth Erwin, EdD, early childhood expert and author of the book, The Power of Presence (coming October 2020), shares easy and approachable ways children and adults can practice mindfulness.
-Grab your child and watch as she guides you—and your child—how to practice a breathing exercise.
+In the video below, author and early childhood expert Elizabeth Erwin shares easy and approachable ways children and adults can practice mindfulness.
+Grab the children you care for and watch as she guides you—and your child—how to practice a breathing exercise.

 About the author